uvasrg/EvadeML/content/concentration.md

 Recent theoretical results, starting with Gilmer et al.'s [_Adversarial Spheres_](https://aipavilion.github.io/) (2018), show
-that if inputs are drawn from a concentrated metric probability space, then adversarial examples with small perturbation are inevitable.
-The key insight from this line of research is that [_concentration of measure_](https://en.wikipedia.org/wiki/Concentration_of_measure">) gives lower bound on adversarial risk for a large collection of
+that if inputs are drawn from a concentrated metric probability space, then adversarial examples with small perturbation are inevitable.c The key insight from this line of research is that [_concentration of measure_](https://en.wikipedia.org/wiki/Concentration_of_measure">) gives lower bound on adversarial risk for a large collection of